BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/cart/README.md

       "amount_in_cart": 1,
       "pid": 1
     }
-  ]
+  ],
+  "auth": {
+    "authorized": true,
+    "uid": "-MVuylsR",
+    "as": "guest"
   }

+}
 ```

 Errors:

 * 400: bad request (e.g. empty request body, or required data not present)
-* 403: forbidden, the cart is locked
+* 403: forbidden, the cart is locked or the user is not authenticated

 ### PUT /cart/{id}/remove
 #### Purpose
 Remove a product from a cart.

+#### Request parameters
+Requests are authenticated using URL parameters.

+For a guest cart:

+* `sid`: the session ID, for a guest user

+For a registered user's cart:

+* `uid`: the registered user's ID
+* `password`: the password associated with the ID

 #### Request body
 A JSON object containing